alexpineda/titan-reactor/CREATING_PLUGINS.md

 Since this api is in very active development [please refer to the source code](https://github.com/imbateam-gg/titan-reactor/blob/dev/src/renderer/view-replay.ts#L1635) for the time being.

 Take special care not to keep references to objects from the game instance.
-Dereference any values via the `onGameDisposed` callback.
+Dereference any values via the `onSceneDisposed` callback.